Imperial Porcelain Factory, Saint Petersburg: 18th century

 During the reign of Paul I (1796 to 1801), Russian porcelain continued to develop in style of Neoclassicism, with the increasing influence of Hellenic and Roman motifs.

 1801–1825

-Masters from the Königliche Porzellan-Manufaktur Berlin and porcelain painters from the Manufacture nationale de Sèvres were invited to Saint Petersburg, and the kiln chamber was restructured.
+Masters from the Royal Porcelain Factory, Berlin and porcelain painters from the Manufacture nationale de Sèvres were invited to Saint Petersburg, and the kiln chamber was restructured.
 In 1806, with the imposition of Napoleon's Continental Blockade, the import of porcelain to Russia was banned and competition between a variety of Russian private porcelain factories arose.
 The production line of IPM porcelain was divided into a department for producing expensive low-profit Royal presents and a department producing ordinary porcelain for consumers among the Russian nobility.

 1825–1894

 From the reign of Nicholas I (1825 to 1855), imported kaolin from Limoges began to be used.
 Porcelain plaques and large porcelain items of high perfection were made.
 A special method of durable fire gilding that could be burnished was invented, although subsequently lost.